-The internal EEPROM module of the MC9S12DP512 contains 4KB of memory.
-It consists of 1024 sectors with 4 bytes (32 bits) per sector.
+The internal EEPROM module of the MC9S12D64 contains 1KB of memory.
+It consists of 256 sectors with 4 bytes (32 bits) per sector.
 For erasure, any single sector can be selected.
 Programming is done by words (2 bytes).
 Read accesses can be made to any word or byte.

-After reset, the EEPROM module of the MC9S12DP512 is mapped to address 0x0000.
-In the lower 1KB area (0x0000..0x03FF), control registers take precedence over EEPROM.
-In order to use the full EEPROM space, the EEPROM module can be relocated (see INITEE control register).
+After reset, the EEPROM module of the MC9S12D64 is mapped both to address 0x0000 and (at the same time) to address 0x0400.
+However, in the lower area (0x0000..0x03FF), control registers take precedence over EEPROM.
+The EEPROM module can be relocated to any 2KB boundary (see INITEE control register).